johnny-lu/CS373MidtermReview/README.md

  - **return** mechanism.
 Return some value that indicates an error.
  - Write to some **global variable**.
 In Python, you must declare that a variable is global inside the function to use it.
  - Pass (the address) of a variable to check/write to.
+ - All of Python's immutable built-in objects are hashable, while no mutable containers (such as lists or dictionaries) are.
 ```python
 try:
  ...